EXPRESS BOOKING

 • Starting point: Palma

-• Points of interest: Galilea, Granja de Esporles, Puig des Galatzó nature reserve.
+• Points of interest: Galilea, Granja de Esporles, Reserva Puig des Galatzó

-This route, only 60 km long, allows you to discover some of the most emblematic places in the Tramuntana mountain range.
-The route starts in Palma on the Ma-1040 road towards Esporles, a charming village where cyclists and hikers take the opportunity to stop and have a drink on the lively Passeig (promenade).
-After Esporles, a short climb awaits us in the shade of the lush vegetation on the edge of the stream.
-At the Granja de Esporles, a beautiful 10th century estate, we turn towards Puigpunyent.
-The pleasant path leads through pine, olive and almond tree forests, a typical Mediterranean landscape.
-We can also enjoy the magnificent views of the Puigpunyent valley, crowned by the mythical Puig des Galatzó.
+• With only 60 km, this route allows us to discover some of the most iconic places in the Tramuntana Mountains.
+The route begins by leaving Palma on the Ma 1040 road toward Esporles, a charming village where cyclists and hikers stop to have a drink in the lively Passeig.
+Leaving Esporles, we face a short ascent under the shade of lush vegetation, following the torrent.
+When we reach the Granja de Esporles, a beautiful estate from the 10th century, we should detour toward Puigpunyent.
+The pleasant path winds through pine forests, olive groves, and almond trees—a typically Mediterranean landscape.
+Plus, we’ll enjoy stunning views of the Puigpunyent valley, crowned by the legendary Puig des Galatzó.

-When we reach Puigpunyent, we have to go up a narrow, winding road to the village of Galilea, located at an altitude of 500 metres.
-The strenuous climb is rewarded again thanks to the fresh air and the beautiful mountain scenery.
-It is a good place to take a break and enjoy the incredible views before heading towards Capdeià and then Calvià.
-Part of the descent is accompanied by beautiful views of the Calvià coast.
-Once we reach this point, all that remains is the last stretch, the road that separates us from Palma.
+Upon reaching Puigpunyent, we must ascend a narrow, winding road toward the village of Galilea, located at 500 meters above sea level.
+The tough climb will be compensated by the fresh air and beautiful mountainous scenery.
+It’s a good spot to catch your breath and enjoy incredible views before heading toward Capdeià and then Calvià.
+Part of the descent will offer beautiful views of the Calvià coastline.
+Once at this point, we just have the final stretch of road back to Palma.

 • Starting point: Port de Sóller

-• Points of interest: Ses Barques viewpoint, Gorg Blau, Cúber, Sa Calobra.
+• Points of interest: Mirador de ses Barques, Gorg Blau, Cúber, Sa Calobra

-This is one of the most emblematic cycling routes in Mallorca, crossing two of the most difficult mountain passes.
-More than 2,340 metres in altitude and just over 77 kilometres make this route a real challenge.
-The route starts at the port of Sóller in the direction of Puig Major.
-After crossing the Monnàber tunnel, the Cúber and Gorg Blau reservoirs offer beautiful views.
-We can enjoy this reward while taking the opportunity to catch our breath.
+• This is one of Mallorca’s most emblematic cycling routes and consists of two of the toughest climbs.
+More than 2,340 meters of accumulated elevation and just over 77 kilometers make this route a true challenge.
+The journey begins by leaving Port de Sóller toward Puig Major.
+After passing through the Monnàber Tunnel, the reservoirs of Cúber and Gorg Blau offer stunning views.
+We can enjoy this reward while taking a breather.

-After leaving the reservoirs and the Coll dels Reis behind, we discover the jewel in the crown: a descent on a serpentine road that takes us 720 metres down to a charming cove, Sa Calobra.
-The steep descent runs between ravines, imposing cliffs, goats, tunnels, pine forests and unforgettable views.
-This route is a unique opportunity to get to know the typical Majorcan mountain landscape up close.
+Leaving behind the reservoirs and Coll dels Reis, we’ll discover the crown jewel: a 720-meter descent down a winding road that leads to the charming cove of Sa Calobra.
+The steep descent winds through ravines, towering rocky cliffs, goats, tunnels, pine forests, and unforgettable views.
+This route offers a unique opportunity to get up close to the typically mountainous Mallorcan landscape.

 The combination of routes and paths that allow us to discover Mallorca by bike is endless.
-From Es Príncep, we can only assure you that in all of these places you will receive a reward that will make you think it was worth the effort.
+From Es Príncep, we can only guarantee that in all of them, you will enjoy a reward that will make you feel that every effort was worth it.

 Blog